Inference-Time Hyper-Scaling with KV Cache Compression: Experimental Setup

 \paragraph{Logit Distillation and Retrofitting}

 In contrast to conventional retrofitting methods employing standard language modeling loss \citep{nawrot2024dynamic}, we retrofit all models through logit distillation~\citep{hinton2015distilling}.
 In particular, the original LLM acts as the teacher and the \acronym-retrofitted one as the student.
-As previously observed in other settings \citep{sreenivas2024llm,minixhofer2025cross}, we found that logit distillation provides greater robustness to shifts in training data (since the original pre-training and post-training mixtures are rarely public) and is especially beneficial for fragile LLMs with lower parameter counts.
+As previously observed in other settings \citep{sreenivas2024llm,minixhofer2025cross}, we found that logit distillation provides greater robustness to shifts in training data, since the original data mixtures are rarely public, and is especially beneficial for fragile LLMs with lower parameter counts.
 We provide information on the training data for distillation in \cref{app:training_data}.

 The retrofitting process is inspired by DMC \citep{nawrot2024dynamic}.
-The amount of data required for equipping LLMs with \acronym depends directly on the context length of retrofitted models and the target KV cache compression ratio: higher compression ratios necessitate larger datasets.
-Specifically, we employ a linear training schedule that runs for 100 training steps for each unit of compression ratio: $\text{CR}(t)=\frac{t}{100}+1$.
+The amount of required data depends directly on the context length of retrofitted models and the target compression ratio: higher ratios necessitate larger datasets.
+We employ a linear schedule that runs for 100 training steps for each unit of compression ratio: $\text{CR}(t)=\frac{t}{100}+1$.
+Crucially, annealing the CR generates a family of models with different compression ratios from a single retrofitting run.
 Unless otherwise stated, we train \acronym models with a sliding window---and equivalently an eviction delay---of 256 tokens.